dessygil/dessygil/README.md

 # About me!

 Hi there!
-My name is <strong>Desmond Gilmour</strong>, but everyone calls me Des.
+My name is <strong>Desmond Gilmour</strong>, but everyone calls me Des or Dessy.
 I'm currently on the hunt for a developer role.
-Shoot me a message on
-[my LinkedIn](https://www.linkedin.com/in/desmond-gilmour-886b3a128/), I would love to explore an opportunity with you
+Shoot me a message on [my LinkedIn](https://www.linkedin.com/in/desmond-gilmour-886b3a128/), I would love to explore an opportunity to work with you!

 ## My Skills
 ### The languages I am proficient in: